 The People Wondered #4.
 The opposing rabbinical leaders believed that either a person studied in a traditional school or else he was self-taught.
 To be self-taught was dangerous.
 If one were to be self-taught then the continuity and greater validity of group consensus would be dangerously neglected.

 The People Wondered #5.
 However, the Master Yeshua pointed to a third alternative; an alternative that the elite rabbinic leaders had not considered.
 The Messiah was different than all other men.
-His teaching was directly from Adonai.
+His teaching was directly from Adonai (the LORD).
 He was personally commissioned by the Holy One.
-The Anointed One was not a voice among many other voices of G-d.
+The Anointed One was not a voice among many other voices of God.
 Ha-Mashiach was The Voice of Adonai!
 He was a one-of-a-kind special envoy of the heavenly Father.

 The People Wondered #6.
-As the Holy Servant (Eved HaKadosh) of El-Elyon (the Most High G-d), the Prophet and Prince of Life was superior to the cumulative authority of the priests and rabbinic leaders that opposed Him.
-If these leaders really wanted to do the will of the Father in heaven then they would publicly acknowledge the Messiah and obey His teaching.
+As the Holy Servant (Eved HaKadosh) of El-Elyon (the Most High God), the Prophet and Prince of Life was superior to the cumulative authority of the priests and rabbinic leaders that opposed him.
+If these leaders really wanted to do the will of the Father in heaven then they would publicly acknowledge the Messiah and obey his teaching.
 For only he who wills to do the will of the Father is the one who knows (actually experiences) the true teaching.

 The People Wondered #7.
 The problem was the leaders of the Yehudim in Jerusalem secretly did not want to do the will of Adonai.
 They only wished to do their own will.
 But they dare not openly reveal this to the people.
 Initially, in secret, these men did everything they could to covertly undermine the ministry of the Messiah.
 For He was a real threat to their elite status, power and affluence.
 Therefore, by these religious leaders only being committed to trust in themselves it became impossible for the Jerusalem leaders to hear, understand and obey anyone or anything but their own will.
 This allowed no room for them to trust in the Most High.
 If the religious leaders had put their trust in Adonai then they would have believed in the Anointed One whom He had sent.